Bruhforever/Azure-Cloud-Deployment/README.md

 # Azure VM Deployment

 ## Description
 This project demonstrated the deployment, configuration, validation and deletion of a Virtual Machine within Azure.
-The project involved creating a Windows Server environment, configured required networking and access settings, and verifying remote connectivity through Remote Desktop Protocol.
+The project involved creating a Windows Server environment, configuring required networking and access settings, and verifying remote connectivity through Remote Desktop Protocol.

 ## Technologies and Utilities Used
 - Microsoft Azure